| | |

 Sharing is caring!

-My favorite projects are those that are inexpensive and simple, like installing shiplap, painting cabinets, and staining concrete.
-They usually involve paint because I am constantly amazed by the power of paint.
+My favorite projects are inexpensive and simple, like installing shiplap, painting cabinets, and stained concrete.

 How to stencil a vinyl floor.